 Key features to consider before investing

-No two preferred securities are alike, so take the time to read the fine print and determine whether a particular issue you may be considering aligns with your investment needs, risk tolerance, and goals.
+No 2 preferred securities are alike, so take the time to read the fine print and determine whether a particular issue you may be considering aligns with your investment needs, risk tolerance, and goals.
 Some of the features to examine include:

-Preferred securities usually make payments in the form of either interest or dividends based on the par (face) value of the security on a monthly, quarterly or semi-annual basis.
+Preferred securities usually make payments in the form of either interest or dividends based on the par (face) value of the security on a monthly, quarterly, or semi-annual basis.
 Payments may be made at fixed, floating, or adjustable rates.
-Preferred security payments are contingent upon the financial health of the issuer and may also be dependent on conditions or events indicated in the security’s offering documents.
+Preferred security payments are contingent upon the financial health of the issuer and may also be dependent on conditions or events indicated in the security's offering documents.
 Some preferred securities allow the issuer to defer or simply skip payments.

-Cumulative or Non-Cumulative Dividends
+Cumulative or non-cumulative dividends

 In most cases, deferred or missed payments on cumulative preferred securities accumulate as obligations of the issuer, and must generally be paid out to holders of preferred securities before common shareholders can receive dividend payments.
 However, with non-cumulative preferred securities, missed payments do not accumulate as obligations of the issuer and shareholders are not entitled to receive missed payments.